 Index Support: Different application scenarios tend to benefit from different index strategies.
 Each storage engine generally has its own indexing methods, although some (such as B-tree indexes) are common to nearly all engines.

-Memory Caches: Different applications respond better to some memory caching strategies than others, so although some memory caches are common to all storage engines (such as those used for user connections or MySQL's high-speed Query Cache), others are uniquely defined only when a particular storage engine is put in play.
+Memory Caches: Different applications respond better to some memory caching strategies than others, so although some memory caches are common to all storage engines (such as those used for user connections), others are uniquely defined only when a particular storage engine is put in play.

 Performance Aids: This includes multiple I/O threads for parallel operations, thread concurrency, database checkpointing, bulk insert handling, and more.